 - 1. It is very important that the seawater inlet should have a strainer system either built into the sea cock or a high level system with visual inspection glass, as shown, mounted just above the water line. - 2.
-The inlet sea cock and pipe work to the sea water pump should be 25mm ID or 1" minimum. - 3.
-Good access to the inlet sea cock is essential so that plastic bags or seaweed trapped in the intake can be poked out! - 4.
+The inlet sea cock and pipe work to the sea water pump should be 22mm ID or 3/4" minimum. - Good access to the inlet seacock is essential so that plastic bags or sea weed trapped in the intake can be poked out! - 4.
 All pipe work should have approved marine grade stainless steel hose clips.
-Any loose clamps or bad connections can cause flooding and sinking the vessel. - Water Level - 5.
-If water is required for stern tube lubrication then this should be taken from a 'T' piece in the pipe going from the heat exchanger outlet to the water injection bend. - 6.
+Any loose clamps or bad connections can cause flooding and sinking of the vessel.

+- 5. If water is required for stern tube lubrication then this should be taken from a 'T' piece in the pipe going from the heat exchanger outlet to the water injection bend. - 6.
 Scoop type water pickups should never be used, as water will be forced through the pump and into the exhaust system whilst the vessel is in motion.
 This is very dangerous as the exhaust will eventually fill and raw water will back up into the engine through the exhaust valve.
 Catastrophic failure will result as soon as the engine is restarted.